adahad27/compiler/README.md

 3. Arrays (Stack allocated)

 Compiler Specifics:
-This Compiler uses an LL(1) Recursive Descent Parser to create an Abstract Syntax Tree.
+This compiler uses an LL(1) Recursive Descent Parser to create an Abstract Syntax Tree.
 For now, there is no conversion to an Intermediate Representation.
 It uses a Post-Order Traversal of the AST to generate the necesary x86 ASM.
 For register allocation, Linear Scanning will be implemented first, Graph Coloring is being considered.
+For name resolution and scoping similar to C, the compiler uses a doubly linked tree.